benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_sht4x/README.md

 # Sensirion SHT4X Series of Sensors
 This driver was developed for the Sensirion SHT4X series of sensors.
-Information on features and functionality is documented and can be found in the `sht4x.h` header file.
+Information on features and functionality are documented and can be found in the `sht4x.h` header file.

 Once a driver instance is instantiated the sensor is ready for usage as shown in the below example.
 This basic implementation of the driver utilizes default configuration settings and makes a measurement request from the sensor at user defined interval and prints the results.
 ```